dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vscode.md

 # Publish an ASP.NET Core app to Azure with Visual Studio Code

+With this tutorial, you'll learn how to create an ASP.Net Core MVC Application and deploy it within Visual Studio Code.

 [!INCLUDE [Azure App Service Preview Notice](../includes/azure-apps-preview-notice.md)]

 To troubleshoot an App Service deployment issue, see <xref:test/troubleshoot-azure-iis>.

-## Intro

-With this tutorial, you'll learn how to create an ASP.Net Core MVC Application and deploy it within Visual Studio Code.

 ## Set up